openshmem-org/osss-ucx/doc/prrte.md

 ## NOTE:

 Open-MPI and PRRTE are basically "becoming one".
-If you use the latest Op-enMPI from GitHub, the OSSS-UCX launcher will find the Open-MPI `prte`/`prun` commands and use those, interpreting the setup as PRRTE-based.
+If you use the latest Open-MPI from GitHub, the OSSS-UCX launcher will find the Open-MPI `prte`/`prun` commands and use those, interpreting the setup as PRRTE-based.
 But it should continue to work "as is".